microsoft/microsoft-ui-xaml-specs/active/ThemingCornerRadii/CornerRadiusAPI.md

 The following example cover common use-case scenarios where an app-author would like to customize the corner radii of one or more controls.

 ## Setting the CornerRadii of controls
-To make large changes globally and consistently to all controls within a scope, defining/overriding the ``ConrtolThemeCornerRadius`` and ``OverlayThemeCornerRadius`` resources from generic.xaml will affect all controls that benefit from rounded edges.
+To make large changes globally and consistently to all controls within a scope, defining/overriding the ``ControlThemeCornerRadius`` and ``OverlayThemeCornerRadius`` resources from generic.xaml will affect all controls that benefit from rounded edges.

 ``` xml
 <Application.Resources>